sumitdhyani/buffered_io/docs/TECHNICAL_DETAILS.md

                    The "lazy" write approach in the "SyncIOLazyWriteBuffer" class writes to IO-Interface only when the buffer is full, this will yield high throughput but can add to latency as a side-effect
                    This is fine for applications like file transfer etc., but can impact real-time applications like audio/video streamimng.
                    The user of this call can mitigate this by regularly calling **flush()** methi\od when the buffer has reached certain size

-## Next steps:
--   Code new classes for doing Buffered IO with asynchronous IO Interfaces.

 ## Github:
 -   **Complete repo:<br>**